brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 ## General Principles

 - Method for move finding:
-  - check tactics (CCT): checks, captures, threads;
+  1. Check tactics (CCT): checks, captures, threads;
-  - positional: assert imbalances for both sides, and then find the move that best improves own's/worsens opponent's position (tempo moves first);
+  2. Positional: assert imbalances for both sides, and then find the move that best improves own's/worsens opponent's position (tempo moves first);
 - Tempo moves:
-  1. checks;
+  1. Checks;
-  2. captures;
+  2. Captures;
-  3. attacks of a piece towards a higher value piece.
+  3. Attacks of a piece towards a higher value piece.
 - On trading pieces: most of the time it is a mistake.
 When a player trades, specially in the opening, he is developing opponent's pieces.
 Players should embrace tension, and not be afraid of it.
 - Placing a piece on a square where it does not work with the rest of its army is rarely a good idea, as one wants as many pieces as possible to work towards the same goal.
 - Unless the position is very sharp, thus positionally speaking, it's usually a bad idea to leave pieces undefended.